Employer Financial Incentives

 - Arizona also enacted SB 1348 (2020), which specifies that eligible business access expenditures include reasonable and necessary amounts paid or incurred to:

-- Remove any barriers that prevent a business from being accessible to or usable by individuals with disabilities.
+- Remove any barriers that prevent a business from being accessible to or usable by people with disabilities.

-- Provide qualified interpreters or other methods of making audio materials available to hearing-impaired individuals.
+- Provide qualified interpreters or other methods of making audio materials available to people with hearing impairments.

-- Provide qualified readers, taped texts and other effective methods of making visually delivered materials available to individuals with visual impairments.
+- Provide qualified readers, taped texts and other effective methods of making visually delivered materials available to people with visual impairments.

-- Acquire or modify equipment or devices for individuals with disabilities.
+- Acquire or modify equipment or devices for people with disabilities.

 - Provide other similar services, modifications, materials or equipment.